 If you were to base things purely on user figures, then the battle between Drupal and WordPress would appear to be a David and Goliath encounter.
-As of May 2017the weblog software WordPress is in pole position among content management systems with a massive market share of 61.4%, Drupal is a way back in third place with a market share of 6.6% (source: W3Techs/ date: 02.05.2016).
-We’ll take a closer look at these two systems, helping you to decide which of these CMSs is the most suited to your needs.
+While the weblog software WordPress is in pole position among content management systems with a massive market share of 64.9%, Drupal is way back in third place with a market share of 2.3% (source: W3Techs - date: 01.06.2021).
+We’ll take a closer look at these two systems, helping you to decide which of these CMSs is most suited to your needs.

 Managed WordPress Hosting with IONOS!

 Start your website quickly and benefit from the most secure and up-to-date version of WordPress, including a free domain for one year!

 The world's most popular content management system has a correspondingly large community of designers and developers.
 This means that you can find many (mostly free) themes and plugins with which you can adapt the web project to suit your needs.
 WordPress is easy to install and use.

 Because content and design are separated, as is typical for CMSs, even beginners will find their way around the WordPress dashboard.
 In particular, users who want to set up their own blog will benefit from the quick and simple use of the software.
 But WordPress can also be useful to implement larger, professional projects.